Mastering Inventory Management in E-Commerce: How to Build a Smarter Stock Control System

 What Is an Inventory Management System?

-An inventory management system is a set of tools and software that helps online stores track, organize, and control stock.
-It shows what you have, where it sits, and what you need to reorder.
-As a result, you keep popular items in stock and avoid buying too much.
-That balance lowers storage costs and protects cash flow.
+An inventory management system helps online stores track and control stock.
+It shows what you have, where it sits, and what to reorder.
+Good inventory management keeps fast sellers available and slows excess buying.
+That cuts storage costs and protects cash flow.

 Modern systems often include: